LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 ### Optional arguments
-When using improper lists as function parameter you can create optional arguments:
+When using improper lists as function parameter, you can create optional arguments:

 ```scheme
 (define (rational first . rest)